9 Awareness-Raising Ideas for American Heart Month

 5. Connect Dental Health with Heart Health

 Strange as it sounds, keeping those pearly whites clean and polished might aid in the fight against heart disease.
 Recent research suggests that gum disease may raise your risk of heart disease.
 The American Dental Association recommends brushing your teeth at least twice a day with fluoride toothpaste as well as flossing once a day.
 In February, dentists and orthodontists can give out goodie bags to patients and staff, filled with fun dental giveaways.
 Consider incorporating American Heart Month into your yearly healthcare marketing plan and post any events or promotions you will be offering on your website.

 6. Have a Healthy Heart Day at School or at The Office

 Designate one day in February to focus on ways to maintain a heart-healthy lifestyle.
 Provide healthy foods, such as fruits and vegetables, and invite a nurse or nutritionist to speak about ways to make better choices in the new year.
 Set up tables and other displays to promote your messages.
 Hand out promotional products to make the event more fun.
-Heart-shaped magnets, stress relievers, and fun printed pens make it simple for you to incorporate a heart-healthy message into your event.
+Heart-shaped magnets and stress relievers make it simple for you to incorporate a heart-healthy message into your event.